rumpeltux/ut2000-read/README.md

 -----

 * Connect the scope via USB
-* `python getshot.py > foo.bin`
+* python getshot.py > foo.png

 You should do this as root / Administrator as it manipulates USB directly.
 In case of an "Image transfer error, try again" message, just keep trying, after a few attempts it starts to work and continues to do so, as long as the scope is connected to the PC.

-If the exit value is 0, and no output is printed on stderr, the binary screenshot is ready in the `foo.bin` file.
-It can be converted to PNG by issuing the following command.

-* `python pd2png.py foo.bin foo.png`

-Check `python pd2png.py -h` for optional parameters.
+Check `python getshot.py -h` for optional parameters.
 You can specify a colormap which transforms the 4-bit image to RGB values.
-The default is a simple color map with light background, but the format is straightforward enought for everyone to create new and better ones.
-A colormap file must contain at least 16 lines, each containing three numbers (red, green, and blue values 0-255) separated by comma.
-You can optionally also magnify the resulting image.
+The default is a simple color map with light background, but the format is straightforward enought for everyone to create new and better ones (see driver/colormaps.py).

-You can do everything in one step:

-* `python getshot.py | python pd2png.py - foo.png`

 License
 -------